bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Mark Erhardt: 00:43:52

-And you know, how I feel about inscriptions.
+And you know how I feel about inscriptions.

 Rusty Russell: 00:43:55

 Yeah, yeah, exactly.
-You know, it'll be you know, I don't even know what it will be.
+I don't even know what it will be.
 And part of that is just the problem is that when you don't have a technology, when you don't have a way of making micro payments, what we would call real micro payments, not like making tiny payments, by definition, any business model or things or infrastructure that would require that do not exist because they can't.
 And so there's an inertia behind that, right?
 You create a technology, but then there's no immediate use for it.